 [09-JAN-23] We sell the ACC for US$1200 each, with no volume discount.
 If you can tolerate ±60 s synchronization between telemetry and video, we suggest you instead use a Telemetry-Compatible Webcam (TCW).
 A TCW is any webcam we have tested for compatibility with our telemetry system.
 Only power over ethernet (PoE) cameras are compatible with our telemetry system, because we approve only PoE cameras within our Faraday enclosures.
 But some PoE webcams generate so much noise that they interfere with telemetry reception.
 In one system, for example, we observed that telemetry reception dropped to 50% when we turned on the webcam infrared lights.
 To avoid such problems, purchase one of our TCWs and follow the manufacturer's instructions to set up the cameras.
 Although we guarantee these cameras are compatible with our telemetry system, we do not warranty their performance in any way, nor do we offer assistance in their configuration or use.

-Animal Cage Camera (A3034): A high-resolution, power-over-ethernet camera with remote-controlled white and infrared illumination.
+Animal Cage Camera (A3034): A power-over-ethernet camera with remote-controlled white and infrared illumination.
 Synchronization of video and telemetry within ±100 ms..

 Videoarchiver Tool: Manual for the Videoarchiver, a LWDAQ Tool, which records video from multiple ACCs in such a way that it may be played back synchronously with EEG and ALT recordings.